adaltas/node-http-status/README.md

 To automatically generate a new version:

 ```
-rm package-lock.json
 yarn run release
-git push --follow-tags origin master
 ```

 Package publication is handled by the CI/CD with GitHub action.

-Note:
-- On release, both the publish and test workflows run in parallel.
-Not very happy about it but I haven't found a better way.
-- `yarn` does not call the "postrelease" script and `npm` fails if the `package-lock.json` file is present and git ignored.